-- The annual yearbook:

-- Honor roll or other recognition lists;
+- The annual yearbook: - Honor roll or other recognition lists;

 Graduation programs; and

-- Graduation programs; and

 Sports activity sheets showing weight/height of team members.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their recientifications of the control of the prior written consent.
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their recientifications against the contractions of the contraction of the contraction of the contractions of the contraction of the contr prior written consent.